-Of the 58 unique patients evaluated for efficacy, 54 had either a PR or CR by 6 weeks post infusion, representing a 93% response rate, as depicted in the figure below.
+Of the 58 unique patients evaluated for efficacy by 6 weeks post infusion, 17 had a CR and 37 had a PR, representing a 93% response rate, as depicted in the figure below.
+Of the 57 unique patients evaluated for efficacy by 12 weeks post infusion, 41 had a CR and 12 had a PR.
 NR was observed in four patients: two with AdV, and one each with CMV and HHV-6.